-The foundations provide a number of options from which to request funding for future initiatives.
+The Foundations of The Episcopal Diocese of Texas provide a number of options from which congregations can request funding for future initiatives.

 In 2014, as the Episcopal Diocese of Texas (EDOT) moved into a new era with a unified budget that not only lowered assessments significantly, it provided congregations with renewed opportunities for funding a diversity of initiatives.